 I know this may be a drop in the ocean, but I still wanted to share a letter I formulated a few years ago and have used numerous times.
 Some of the health information written in the letter below is from Dr. Anne Steinemann and is used here with her permission.

 Please feel free to modify the first paragraph to suit your needs, copy and paste the text below for use in emails, letters, and flyers.

-I am writing this letter because I recently visited your store with a group of friends.
-Some of us were made very sick after being exposed to air fresheners in the bathroom, and the overpowering essential oils diffused in the main areas of the store.
-After speaking to a few employees, we discovered that some staff members are also bothered by the strong smells in the bathroom and shopping areas.
+I am writing this letter because I recently visited your establishment.
+I was made very sick after being exposed to air fresheners in the bathroom, and the overpowering essential oils diffused in the main areas.

-As concerned consumers, we are asking that your company discontinue these practices to accommodate people who suffer disabling reactions to these chemicals.
+As a concerned consumer, I am asking that your establishment discontinue these practices to accommodate people who suffer disabling reactions to these chemicals.

 A large percentage of the population is severely allergic and or chemically sensitive to fragrances in air fresheners and chemical compounds in essential oils.

 Did you know that the use of a single air freshener in your establishment and the use of essential oils and fragranced disinfectants can violate the Americans with Disabilities Act?
 Because people who suffer disabling health effects from air fresheners, fragranced disinfectants, and essential oils cannot access the facility such as a restroom?

 People can have seizures, breathing attacks, an anaphylaxis episode, or lose consciousness if exposed to air fresheners, fragranced disinfectants, and essential oils, making it a liability risk for your establishment.